mobi/asentinel_orm/README.md

 - `SqlBuilder` class for writing SQL statements
 - supports paginated select SQL statements out of the box
 - supports lazy loading entities (entity proxies)
-- supports dynamic schemas - fields can be added to tables at runtime and the tool is able to map them without any code changes
+- supports dynamic schemas - fields can be added to tables at runtime and the tool is able to map them without any code changes.
+SQL statements (select, insert, update) are generated so that they include the dynamic columns.

 # Example